userexec/Pi-Kitchen-Dashboard/README.md

 Exec=chromium --kiosk file:///home/pi/Pi-Kitchen-Dashboard/index.html
 ```

-Your Pi should now atomatically start kiosk mode once your desktop loads.
+Your Pi should now atomatically start kiosk mode and show the dashboard full screen once your desktop loads.

+If your time or date are incorrect, use `sudo raspi-config` to set your locale and timezone.

 ##Credit